 What Will Happen If A Personal Loan EMI Bounces?

-Here is a quick guide to know what happens if you missed your personal loan EMI.
-Read to know what legal actions you can perform to overcome them!
+Here is a quick guide about what happens if you missed on your personal loan EMI.
+Read to know what are the legal actions you can perform to overcome them.

 Lenders disburse personal loans to borrowers based on their creditworthiness.
 These unsecured loans don't require pawning your jewellery like you would for a gold loan.
 However, the primary concern for any borrower is repaying the loan EMIs.There may be situations where you face financial hardship, or due to some technical reasons on the banking front, your EMI payment bounces.
 What are the consequences, and how can you continue repaying your EMIs?

 What Are EMI Bounce and Its Implications?If the EMI cheque/payment fails or bounces, the borrower will miss the payment cycle for that month.
 Furthermore, If the person chooses to deposit the check on the due date each month and misses the due date, the person is also considered to have failed to pay EMI.

 Even if they choose direct debits, and the balance in their bank account is subject to automatic direct debits related to the loan is less than the amount owed under their EMI responsibility, it becomes their EMI liability.
 It counts as an unpaid EMI.
 A few implications of missed EMIs are as follows.

 1. Penalty For Non-PaymentThe lender charges additional fees to the borrower for late payments.
 The financial institution states these terms in the loan agreement signed by the borrower.

 2. Late Payment SurchargeEMI payments are delayed if a check bounces, the borrower fails to deposit money on time, or the bank account balance falls below the amount required to meet EMI requirements.
 It may mean days, weeks, or months of delay in payment.